A Guide To Crafting Your Brand Voice

 I don’t know about you but either the same 13 year old is running Hubspot’s account as well, or this is one of the biggest coincidences (coincidi?) since The Great Dennis The Menace Coincidence of 1951.

-I am also really vibing the tonality of The Adventurists at the moment.
-It’s firmly steeped in The Joker but in the most absurd way.
+I am also really vibing The Adventurists' tonality at the moment.
+It’s firmly steeped in The Joker, but in the most absurd way.

-This matched their wild adventures they facilitate all across the globe.
+This matched their wild adventures, which they facilitate all across the globe.

 Hot dayum.